-$$\gamma_e(h) = \frac{1}{2N(h)} \sum{i=1}^{N(h)} [Z(x_i) - Z(x_i + h)]^2$$ (5)
+$$\gamma{e}(h) = \frac{1}{2N(h)} \sum{i=1}^{N(h)} \left[ Z(x_i) - Z(x_i + h) \right]^2$$ (5)

-Where h is a distance and N(h) the num of i of node pairs distant of h.
+where h is a distance and N(h) the number of node pairs distant of h.

-Variograms may be computed in a or ∞ two- or three- dimensional space.
-They are usually computed in the three dimensional XYZ Caussian space, but for reservoir applications, it is often necessary to compute them within a UVW parametric space allowing to quantify spatial correlations along the geological structures (Mallet, 2002).
+Variograms may be computed in a one-, two- or three- dimensional space.
+They are usually computed in the three dimensional XYZ Cartesian space, but for reservoir applications, it is often necessary to compute them within a UVW parametric space allowing to quantify spatial correlations along the geological structures (Mallet, 2002).
 For karst applications, we would like to compute a variogram along the graph representing the karstic network, which can not be considered simply as a one-dimensional or a three-dimensional space.
-Using variograms computed in a Cartesian system of commutes, Pardo-Iguzquiza et al. (2011) showed that the width, height and shape anisotropy and spatially correlated with a correlation length of roughly 40m.
+Using variograms computed in a Cartesian system of coordinates, Pardo-Iguzquiza et al. (2011) showed that the width, height and shape anisotropy are spatially correlated with a correlation length of roughly 40 m.
 Here, we refine this analysis and consider the spatial correlation along the conduit network.
 Therefore, the variograms are computed as 1D-curvilinear variograms.
 Similar approaches were proposed for the case of rivers (Ver Hoef et al., 2006; de Fouquet, 2006).
 The variograms used during the present study are based on the shortest curvilinear distance between pairs of nodes and are independent of any specific direction.
 We use the Dijkstra algorithm (Dijkstra, 1959) to compute these distances.